About Us (Legit Documents Pro International):

 Driver’s License:

-driver’s license is an official document, often plastic and the size of a credit card, permitting a specific individual to operate one or more types of motorized vehicles, such as a motorcycle, car, truck, or bus on a public road.
+A driver’s license is an official document, often plastic and the size of a credit card, permitting a specific individual to operate one or more types of motorized vehicles, such as a motorcycle, car, truck, or bus on a public road.
 Most American jurisdictions issue a driver license but some a driver’s license, which is conversationally American English; Canadian English uses both driver’s license as well as driver license (Maritimes), the Australian and New Zealand English equivalent is a driver license, in British English and in many Commonwealth of Nations countries and Ireland it is driving license.
 In most international agreements the wording driving permit is used, for instance in the Vienna Convention on Road Traffic.
 In this article, the American terminology and spelling are used generally but in country-specific sections, the local spelling variant is used.
 The laws relating to the licensing of drivers vary between jurisdictions.
 In some jurisdictions, a permit is issued after the recipient has passed a driving test, while in others, a person acquires their permit before beginning to drive.
 Different categories of permits often exist for different types of motor vehicles, particularly large trucks and passenger vehicles.
 The difficulty of the driving test varies considerably between jurisdictions, as do factors such as age and the required level of competence and practice.

 Passport:

-passport is a travel document, usually issued by a country’s government to its citizens, that certifies the identity and nationality of its holder primarily for the purpose of international travel.
+A passport is a travel document, usually issued by a country’s government to its citizens, that certifies the identity and nationality of its holder primarily for the purpose of international travel.
 Standard passports may contain information such as the holder’s name, place and date of birth, photograph, signature, and other relevant identifying information.
 The common passport format was defined in 1920 as a booklet of B7 size (125 × 88 mm or 4.921 × 3.465 in).
 Many countries have either begun issuing or plan to issue biometric passports that contain an embedded microchip, making them machine-readable and difficult to counterfeit.
 As of January 2019, there were over 150 jurisdictions issuing e-passports.
 Previously issued non-biometric machine-readable passports usually remain valid until their respective expiration dates.
 A passport holder is normally entitled to enter the country that issued the passport, though some people entitled to a passport may not be full citizens with the right of abode (e.g. American nationals or British nationals).
 A passport does not of itself create any rights in the country being visited or obligate the issuing country in any way, such as providing consular assistance.
 Some passports attest to the bearer having a status as a diplomat or other official, entitled to rights and privileges such as immunity from arrest or prosecution.
 Many countries normally allow entry to holders of passports of other countries, sometimes requiring a visa also to be obtained, but this is not an automatic right.
 Many other additional conditions, such as not being likely to become a public charge for financial or other reasons, and the holder not having been convicted of a crime, may apply.
 Where a country does not recognize another or is in dispute with it, it may prohibit the use of their passport for travel to that other country, or may prohibit entry to holders of that other country’s passports, and sometimes to others who have, for example, visited the other country.
 Some individuals are subject to sanctions that deny them entry into particular countries.
 Some countries and international organizations issue travel documents that are not standard passports, but enable the holder to travel internationally to countries that recognize the documents.
 For example, stateless persons are not normally issued a national passport but may be able to obtain a refugee travel document or the earlier “Nansen passport” which enables them to travel to countries that recognize the document, and sometimes to return to the issuing country.
 Passports may be requested in other circumstances to confirm identification such as checking into a hotel or when changing money to a local currency.
 Passports and other travel documents have an expiry date, after which it is no longer recognized, but it is recommended that a passport is valid for at least six months as many airlines deny boarding to passengers whose passport has a shorter expiry date, even if the destination country may not have such a requirement.

 Birth Certificate:

-birth certificate is a vital record that documents the birth of a person.
+A birth certificate is a vital record that documents the birth of a person.
 The term “birth certificate” can refer to either the original document certifying the circumstances of the birth or to a certified copy of or representation of the ensuing registration of that birth.
 Depending on the jurisdiction, a record of birth might or might not contain verification of the event by such as a midwife or doctor.
 While some certificates do, this is not by any means the “usual” or “typical” content of the birth certificate, particularly those issued in the present time.
 As the article explains, the “long-form” birth certificate usually includes the above information, but “short forms”, which are far more common these days, do not.
 This is a superfluous amount of information for the opening paragraph of the article.
 Other sections of the article go into further detail on the actual particulars included on the birth certificate, but these can vary from state-to-state and country-to-country.
 Also, like mentioned above, most birth certificates issued today are “short forms” and do not include all of this information.

 Green Card:

-green card, known officially as a Permanent Resident Card, is a document issued to immigrants to the United States under the Immigration and Nationality Act (INA) as evidence that the bearer has been granted the privilege of residing permanently.
+A green card, known officially as a Permanent Resident Card, is a document issued to immigrants to the United States under the Immigration and Nationality Act (INA) as evidence that the bearer has been granted the privilege of residing permanently.
 Individuals with green cards are known as Lawful Permanent Residents (LPR) or green cardholders.
 There are an estimated 13.2 million green card holders of whom 8.9 million are eligible for citizenship of the United States.
 Approximately 65,000 of them serve in the U.S. Armed Forces.
 Green card holders are statutorily entitled to apply for U.S. citizenship after showing by a preponderance of the evidence that they, inter alia, have continuously resided in the United States for at least five years and are persons of good moral character.
 Those who are younger than 18 years old automatically derive U.S. citizenship if they have at least one U.S. citizen parent.

 Resident Permit:

-residence permit (less commonly residency permit) is a document or card required in some regions, allowing a foreign national to reside in a country for a fixed or indefinite length of time.
+A residence permit (less commonly residency permit) is a document or card required in some regions, allowing a foreign national to reside in a country for a fixed or indefinite length of time.
 These may be permits for temporary residency or permanent residency.
 The exact rules vary between regions.
 In some cases (e.g. the UK) a temporary residence permit is required to extend a stay past some threshold and can be an intermediate step to applying for permanent residency.
 Residency status may be granted for a number of reasons and the criteria for acceptance as a resident may change over time.
 In New Zealand, the current range of conditions includes being a skilled migrant, a retired parent of a New Zealand National, an investor, and a number of others.

 Social Security Number(SSN):